Categories

 For roughly a decade, Tristan served as Concertmaster of the Tagiev Chamber Orchestra, performing in renowned venues such as the Sydney Opera House and Carnegie Hall.
 The orchestra’s international tours took them to Finland, Germany, Spain, Estonia, China, and the USA.

-From 2013 to 2015, Tristan studied at the University of Oklahoma with Gregory Lee, where he held a seat with the Crouse String Quartet and taught violin to non-music majors.
+From 2013 to 2015, Tristan studied at the University of Oklahoma with Dr Gregory Lee, where he held a seat with the Crouse String Quartet and taught violin to non-music majors.
 His performance engagements in the United States included regularly performing with the Oklahoma City Philharmonic, performing in a chamber music masterclass with the Takács Quartet, and being awarded a fellowship at the Sierra Academy of Music at Mammoth Lakes, where he performed in masterclasses with Corey Cerovsek, Aimee Kreston, and Limor Toren-Immerman.

+In 2015, Tristan was awarded a Master of Music by the University of Oklahoma and subsequently accepted a position with Teatro Municipal de Santiago in Chile as Assistant Concertmaster.
 Tristan has since returned to Australia, where he continues to perform regularly as a soloist with the Amadeus Orchestra and as a violinist with the Queensland Symphony Orchestra.